WazirRohiman/cct-sensors-batch-pipeline/README.md

 ## Prerequisites

-- Please ensure that you are using Linux or ideally **WSL:Ubuntu** with the following libraries and services intalled:
+- Please ensure that you are using Linux or ideally **WSL:Ubuntu** with the following libraries and services installed:
 - Docker & Docker Compose
 - Python 3.8+ with pip and venv
 - Make utility